Gsak3l/Sports-Analysis-Software/README.md

 Adjust the epochs and batch number to suit your needs.
 From my study, the more epochs you add the less significant the batch value is.
-For more information about epochs and batch performance difference check yolov5 [#2337](https://github.com/ultralytics/yolov5/issues/2377) for more info
+For more information about epochs and batch performance difference check yolov5 [#2337](https://github.com/ultralytics/yolov5/issues/2377).

 ## License